Scarlett Johansson & June Squibb On 'Eleanor The Great'

 I knew that I had lost relatives in the Warsaw ghetto.

-Several members of my family, a whole family of people and young children.
+But I certainly didn't know how many, several members of my family, a whole family of people and young children.

-And looking at the register, one of the members who had escaped went back, you know, after the war and after the ghetto had been
+And looking at the register, one of the members who had escaped went back, you know, after the war and after the ghetto had been destroyed, really.
+Yeah.

 And, you know, had to go back and to kind of take a notice of, you know, this is what they died from, this is how old they were,

-And so to see the handwritten names, ages, you know, children, you know, that they were dying of,
+you know, almost like a diary of that.
+And so to see the handwritten names, ages, you know, know, children, you know, that they were dying of,

-you know, whether it was listed either s starvation or, you know, diarrhea or it's so profound and moving and horrifying just to hold that document.
+you know, whether it was listed either starvation or, you know, diarrhea or it's so profound and moving and horrifying just to hold that document.

-Yeah, it's and and you know, I've spoken to friends of mine too, actually, who have very similar stories of members of their family that they lost in the Holocaust, meaning similar in the sense that the details were kind of lost for decades, and that actually,
+Yeah, it's and you know, I've spoken to friends of mine too, actually, who have very similar stories of members of their family that they lost in the Holocaust, meaning similar in the sense that the details were kind of lost for decades, and that actually,

-you know, friends of mine that are the same generation as myself were uncovering the secrets of the past, I think, because they're so, you know, one of the interesting things I think about Bessie's story is that she says, you know, I've not told anyone, not even my own children.
+I think because there's so, you know, one of the interesting things I think about Bessie's story is that she says, you know, I've not told anyone, not even my own children.

 And I think a lot of survivors live, you know, holding those stories like a horror they don't want to recount or relive.

-And so there's a lot of these stories that are still have not been uncovered and
+And so there's a lot of these stories that are still have not been uncovered and are kind of lost in time.

-And so, if you have a living relative who's lived through the Holocaust, you know, to be able to, I mean, the work that the Shoah Foundation does to preserve those stories is so vital, it's so important, especially because the population is dwindling rapidly.
+And so if you have a living relative who's lived through the Holocaust, you know, to be able to, I mean, the work that the Shoah Foundation does to preserve those stories is so vital.

-Trevor Burrus, Jr.: You mentioned earlier your grandmother, and I wondered if you had had a chance to talk with your grandparents about what you had discovered before they passed away.
+and I wondered if you had had a chance to talk with your your grandparents about what you had discovered before they passed away.

 No, I never did.
+I unfortunately never did.

 I think it would have been very,